IISSI2-IS-profs/Deliverus-Backend-2022-2023/README.md

 # Exercices

-## 1. Use repository as template and clone
+## 1. Accept GitHub Classroom assignment and clone
-Press on "Use this template" to create your own repository based on this template.
-Afterwards clone your own repository by opening VScode and clone the base lab repository by opening Command Palette (Ctrl+Shift+P or F1) and `Git clone` this repository, or using the terminal and running
+Accept the GitHub Classroom assignment to create your own repository based on this template (most likely you have already done it if you are reading these instructions.).
+Afterwards, clone your own repository by opening VScode and clone the base lab repository by opening Command Palette (Ctrl+Shift+P or F1) and `Git clone` this repository, or using the terminal and running
 ```PowerShell
 git clone <url>
 ```

+Alternatively, you can use the *Source Control* button in the left-sided bar and click on *Clone Repository* button.

+In case you are asked if you trust the author, please select yes.

-It may be necessary to setup your git username by running the following commands on your terminal:
+It may be necessary to setup your git username by running the following commands on your terminal, in order to be able to commit and push:
 ```PowerShell
 git config --global user.name "FIRST_NAME LAST_NAME"
 git config --global user.email "MY_NAME@example.com"
 ```

-In case you are asked if you trust the author, please select yes.

 As in previous labs, it is needed to create a copy of the `.env.example` file, name it `.env` and include your environment variables.